Dog Breeding

 The Department for Food, Environment and Rural Affairs (DEFRA) guidance states that these conditions are not the exclusive factors to be considered but are examples and other factors, such as those listed in thenine badges of trade set out by the HMRC (opens new window) are also relevant.
 The guidance assists inspectors but ultimately there is an element of judgement in deciding upon the business test.

-If you are not sure if you are classed as a business, please email the Licensing team (licensingteam@breckland.gov.uk) with the details of your business and we can help determine this.
+If you are not sure if you are classed as a business, please email the Licensing Team (licensingteam@breckland.gov.uk) with the details of your business and we can help determine this.

 When do you require a licence?

-The listed activities require a licence:
+These listed activities require a licence:

-• Anyone breeding three or more litters of puppies per year (unless they can show that none of the puppies have been sold).
+- Anyone breeding three or more litters of puppies per year (unless they can show that none of the puppies have been sold)

-• Anyone breeding puppies and advertising a business of selling them, as defined under the business test.
+- Anyone breeding puppies and advertising a business of selling them, as defined under the business test.
 When the business test applies it is irrespective of the number of litters produced per year and is not restricted to 'registered' businesses.
-Individuals can be classed as a business depending on the extent of their activities.
+Individuals can be classed as a business depending on the extent of their activities

-• Factors considered when determining whether someone is "advertising a business" include:
+- Factors considered when determining whether someone is "advertising a business" include:

-• The number, frequency and/or volume of sales - systematic and repeated transactions using the same means of advertising are likely to indicate a commercial activity.
+- The number, frequency and/or volume of sales - systematic and repeated transactions using the same means of advertising are likely to indicate a commercial activity

-• High volumes of animals sold or advertised for sale could indicate a business.
+- High volumes of animals sold or advertised for sale could indicate a business

-• Low volumes of animals sold or advertised could indicate a business where high sale prices or large profit margins are involved.
+- Low volumes of animals sold or advertised could indicate a business where high sale prices or large profit margins are involved

-• High range and variability in the breeds traded.
-A wide variety of breeds being advertised could indicate the commercial nature of the activity.
+- High range and variability in the breeds traded.
+A wide variety of breeds being advertised could indicate the commercial nature of the activity

-• High numbers of advertisements of puppies for sale, including on classified websites, could indicate commercial behaviour, even where there is no actual sale taking place via the Internet.
-This could be high numbers of advertisements at any one time or over a short period of time, and/or regularly.
+- High numbers of advertisements of puppies for sale, including on classified websites, could indicate commercial behaviour, even where there is no actual sale taking place via the Internet.
+This could be high numbers of advertisements at any one time or over a short period of time, and/or regularly

-• Advertising through a variety of sites, forums or media could indicate a commercial activity.
+- Advertising through a variety of sites, forums or media could indicate a commercial activity

 When do you not require a licence?

-The listed activities do not require a licence:
+These listed activities do not require a licence:

-• Where three or more litters of puppies per year are born but where there is documented evidence, readily available that none of the puppies (or dogs) have been sold or if all of the puppies have been kept.
-Documented evidence includes records of the new owners of all of the puppies and will explain why there was no transaction involved (including in kind).
+- Where three or more litters of puppies per year are born but where there is documented evidence, readily available that none of the puppies (or dogs) have been sold or if all of the puppies have been kept.
+Documented evidence includes records of the new owners of all of the puppies and will explain why there was no transaction involved (including in kind)

-• Registered charities that re home puppies that are born to rescue dogs, unless such registered charities are in practice running this element of their operations as a commercial activity.
+- Registered charities that re home puppies that are born to rescue dogs, unless such registered charities are in practice running this element of their operations as a commercial activity

-• Anyone breeding only assistance dogs as defined in the Equality Act 2010 (e.g. Guide Dogs for the Blind).
+- Anyone breeding only assistance dogs as defined in the Equality Act 2010 (e.g. Guide Dogs for the Blind)

-• Anyone keeping a dog under the Animal Health Act 1981.
+- Anyone keeping a dog under the Animal Health Act 1981

-• Organisations regulated under the Animals (Scientific Procedures) Act 1986.
+- Organisations regulated under the Animals (Scientific Procedures) Act 1986

-• Breeders that breed a small number of puppies (meaning fewer than three litters per year), and that sell them without making a profit.
+- Breeders that breed a small number of puppies (meaning fewer than three litters per year), and that sell them without making a profit

 Make an application

 The fee for this application can be found on theanimal welfare fees page.
 When completing our online form a card payment is required.
-We accept most major debit cards and credit cards.
+We accept most major debit and credit cards.

 Please Note: Only pay the application fee associated with the type of Licence you are applying for first.
-The Compliance fees are paid after the application is determined.
+The compliance fees are paid after the application is determined.

-Before completing the form make sure you have all the supporting documentation ready - applications without all supporting documents will not be accepted
+Before completing the form make sure you have all the supporting documentation ready - applications without all supporting documents will not be accepted:

-• Plan of the premises
+- Plan of the premises

-• Insurance Policy
+- Insurance Policy

-• Written operating procedures to include emergency plan, staff training policy
+- Written operating procedures to include emergency plan, staff training policy

-• Risk assessments (including fire)
+- Risk assessments (including fire)

-• Management of the following - feeding, cleaning, transportation, disease control, health and welfare, death or escape
+- Management of the following - feeding, cleaning, transportation, disease control, health and welfare, death or escape

-• Staff qualifications
+- Staff qualifications

-• Staff Training/experience records
+- Staff Training/experience records

 Apply online for a Dog Breeding licence (new or renewal)